covid19-hg/covid19hg/src/pages/blog/2021-03-02-freeze-5-results.md

 ![Figure 3.
 Miami plot of genome-wide association results for COVID-19.](/img/release5_fig3.png)

 **Figure 3.
-Miami plot of genome-wide association results for COVID-19.** The top panel shows results of genome-wide association study of hospitalized COVID-19 and controls (_analysis A_), and bottom panel the results of reported SARS-CoV-2 infection and controls (_analysis C_).
+Miami plot of genome-wide association results for COVID-19.** The top panel shows results of genome-wide association study of hospitalized COVID-19 and controls (_analysis B_), and bottom panel the results of reported SARS-CoV-2 infection and controls (_analysis C_).

 ## The role of diverse samples